-Also, the Faculty has employed 65 (sixty five) faculty members consisting of two groups: full time faculty members, part-time faculty members as well as co-academic and staff members.
+Also, the Faculty has employed 80 faculty members consisting of two groups: full time and part-time faculty members as well as co-academic and staff members.

-Currently the Faculty is equipped with academic resources such as Smart Rooms, Design Studios, Architecture Computer Workshop, Wood/Metal Workshop, Exhibition Room, Conference Room, Projects Store Room, Photography Lab, Dark Rooms, Mackintosh Lab, Textile Lab and Ceramics Lab.
+Currently the Faculty is equipped with academic resources such as Smart Rooms, Design Studios, Computer Workshop (Pc and Mac Labs), Wood/Metal Workshop, Exhibition Rooms, Conference Rooms, Projects Store Room, Photography Lab, Dark Rooms, Textile and Ceramics Labs.